Professor of Earth and Environmental Sciences

 W. Menke and G. Jin, Waveform fitting of cross spectra to determine phase velocity uisng Aki's formula, submitted to Bull.
 Seism.
 Soc.
 Am.
 2014.

 Menke, W. and Z. Eilon, Relationship between data smoothing and the regularization of inverse problems, submitted to Pure and Applied Geophysics, 2014.

-Menke, W., Equivalent Heterogeneity Analsysis as a Tool for Undersatnding the Resolving Power of Anisotropic Travel Time Tomography, submitted to Bull Seism Soc Am, 2014.
+Menke, W., Equivalent Heterogeneity Analsysis as a Tool for Undersatnding the Resolving Power of Anisotropic Travel Time Tomography, in press in Bull Seism Soc Am, 2014.

 Zha, Y., S. C. Webb, S. S. Wei, D. A. Wiens, D. K. Blackman, W. H. Menke, R. A. Dunn, J. A. Conders (2014), Upper mantle shear velocity structure beneath the Eastern Lau Spreading Center from OBS ambient noise tomography, in press in Earth Planet.
 Sci.
 Lett., 2014